Kai-ChristianSchulz/Master_Thesis/README.md

 This repository contains all R-files and generated images from my master thesis "Das raue fraktionale stochastische Volatilitätsmodell (RFSV-Modell) und schwach konsistente Schätzung des Hurst- und Diffusionsparameters" ("The Rough Fractional Stochastic Volatility (RFSV) model and Weakly Consistent Estimation of the Hurst and Diffusion Parameters").

+Note that images are saved as ".eps-files" which cannot be displayed on GitHub.
+Those files can either be converted into readable files (like pdf) via online tools or directly included in applications that support .eps files (like LaTeX / Overleaf).